-Two Air Force Airmen killed during training mission in Oklahoma
+Two Air Force airmen killed during training mission in Oklahoma

-Two Air Force Airmen were killed Thursday morning during an "aircraft mishap" at Vance Air Force Base in Oklahoma, officials said.
+Two Air Force airmen were killed Thursday morning during an "aircraft mishap" at Vance Air Force Base in Oklahoma, officials said.

 "Two Vance Air Force Base Airmen were killed in an aircraft mishap at approximately 9:10 a.m. today," the Air Force said in a statement.
-"At the time of the accident, the aircraft were performing a training mission."
+"At the time of the accident, the aircraft were performing a training mission.

 AIR FORCE IDS MISSING AIRMAN WHO FELL INTO GULF OF MEXICO FROM C-130 AIRCRAFT